Turin’s Merenda Reale

 When I ask Edoardo how all of this makes him feel, he answers with enthusiasm: “It ‘s nice to know that after the inventions of Mr. Domenico Pepino, my family has made all of this possible for the following 100 years until today.
 For me, Pepino is something intimate, it is a part of me but at the same time it is very famous in Piedmont.
 I feel I have a responsibility to my family and my clients…it is something to take care of without wanting to treasure it in a jealous way.
 I always look for innovative partnerships that reflect the value that Pepino has for me and for the people of Turin, but that at the same time make our gelato known and accessible.
 This is why we entered into the gourmet sections of supermarkets and restaurants throughout Torino”.

 After 130 years, the top of the Pepino diamond remains the Pinguino (the Penguin), historic, but always in fashion and above all… delicious!
 Pepino invented chocolate covered ice cream on a stick and called it the “Pinguino”, consisting of vanilla ice cream covered with dark chocolate.
 These colors give it the name because of the similarity with a penguin’s coat.
 Over the course of 80 years, there have been many more flavors introduced from the traditional vanilla to coffee flavor.
 Our favorite is the Viola (violet flavoured gelato covered in dark chocolate)…how about yours?

 Be sure to step back in time and become Royalty for a day as you indulge in Turin’s Merenda Reale.
-For more information about the Merenda Reale, Merenda Reale Day and historic cafes in Turin that are participating.
+Click the following link for more information about Turin’s Merenda Reale, Merenda Reale Day and historic cafes in Turin that are participating.
 And here’s a list of cafes in Turin participating in the Merenda Reale.